What are veneers?

 Where to get veneers?

-Dentists offer treatment plans with veneers in Sydney CBD.
+Dentists offer treatment plans with veneers at any good cosmetic dentist’s practice.
+These clinics can be found by searching for the treatment and location online.
+For example, if you live in the San Diego area, you could search for “cosmetic dentist rancho san diego” or something along those lines and find a reliable expert in the area.
 The treatment consists of multiple steps and stages.
 The first appointment is a consultation with your dentist, who evaluates the condition of your teeth and determines the amount, type and planned location of the required veneers.
 You will be presented with a new, planned smile digitally, which you can try on virtually.
 This is created by taking pictures and videos of you from every direction, to be able to create veneers that match your facial aesthetics.
 In case you would like anything different to this planned smile, you can make changes with your dentist.
 After this, only your approval of the designed smile is required, and the treatment can start.
 The treatment is as follows: lower and upper teeth restoration, crown design and insertion, the alignment of your bite, and the preventive occlusal splint.

 How is a veneer prepared?